smgpulse007/deepwiki-open-local/README.md

 #### Step 4: Use DeepWiki!

 1. Open [http://localhost:3000](http://localhost:3000) in your browser
+2. **For Local Repositories**: Enter a local path like `/app/local-repos/your-project` (if using Docker with volume mounts)
-2. Enter a GitHub, GitLab, or Bitbucket repository (like `https://github.com/openai/codex`, `https://github.com/microsoft/autogen`, `https://gitlab.com/gitlab-org/gitlab`, or `https://bitbucket.org/redradish/atlassian_app_versions`)
+3. **For Remote Repositories**: Enter a GitHub, GitLab, or Bitbucket repository (like `https://github.com/openai/codex`, `https://github.com/microsoft/autogen`, `https://gitlab.com/gitlab-org/gitlab`, or `https://bitbucket.org/redradish/atlassian_app_versions`)
-3. For private repositories, click "+ Add access tokens" and enter your GitHub or GitLab personal access token
+4. For private repositories, click "+ Add access tokens" and enter your GitHub or GitLab personal access token
+5. **Select Local Ollama** as your provider for GPU-accelerated local processing
-4. Click "Generate Wiki" and watch the magic happen!
+6. Click "Generate Wiki" and watch the magic happen!

 ## 🔍 How It Works

 DeepWiki uses AI to:

+1. **Process repositories** from multiple sources:
+   - 🏠 **Local repositories**: Direct filesystem access (privacy-first)
-1. Clone and analyze the GitHub, GitLab, or Bitbucket repository (including private repos with token authentication)
+   - ☁️ **Remote repositories**: Clone from GitHub, GitLab, or Bitbucket (including private repos with token authentication)
-2. Create embeddings of the code for smart retrieval
+2. **Create embeddings** of the code for smart retrieval using local or cloud models
+3. **Generate documentation** with context-aware AI:
+   - 🏠 **Local Ollama models** (GPU-accelerated, privacy-first)
-3. Generate documentation with context-aware AI (using Google Gemini, OpenAI, OpenRouter, Azure OpenAI, or local Ollama models)
+   - ☁️ **Cloud providers**: Google Gemini, OpenAI, OpenRouter, Azure OpenAI
-4. Create visual diagrams to explain code relationships
+4. **Create visual diagrams** to explain code relationships and architecture
-5. Organize everything into a structured wiki
+5. **Organize everything** into a structured, navigable wiki
-6. Enable intelligent Q&A with the repository through the Ask feature
+6. **Enable intelligent Q&A** with the repository through the Ask feature
-7. Provide in-depth research capabilities with DeepResearch
+7. **Provide in-depth research** capabilities with DeepResearch

 ```mermaid
 graph TD